monyorojoseph/pets/README.md

 ## Deployment

-If you wuold to deploy the app, it azure storage.
-You should have your own credentials
+If you wuold to deploy the app, it uses azure storage.
+You should have your own credentials.